Beverly Hills Diet: Reception

 The Beverly Hills Diet is categorized as a fad diet.
 It has been described by nutrition experts as quackery and based on the discredited idea of food combining.
 Nutritionist Theodore P. Labuza noted that the diet is unbalanced with potential hazards such as diarrhea, potassium deficiency and heart arrhythmia, thus should be avoided.

+Nutritional experts note that although the diet may induce weight loss, this only happens because of the lack of calories and lack of nutritional value.
+Dietitians note that the strict rules as well as the lack of nutrition in The Beverly Hills Diet can make the diet difficult to maintain.
+Experts generally agree that the most effective diets are those that can be easily sustained and they point to other healthier, easier, and more effective weight loss options instead of The Beverly Hills Diet.

 A report published in the Journal of the American Medical Association in 1981 criticized the diet, noting significant inaccuracies that could result in physical harm to those following the regimen.
 The report, written by Dr. Gabe Mirkin of the University of Maryland, College Park and Dr. Ronald Shore of Johns Hopkins University, pointed out that there was no evidence supporting the scientific validity of the program and that it stood in opposition to established knowledge in the medical profession about nutrition, calling it "the latest, and perhaps the worst, entry in the diet-fad derby".
 The doctors were critical of the diet's claim that weight gain results from undigested food that is stuck in the body.
 The article expressed concerns about the combination of large amounts of fruit with little salt, noting that significant water loss from diarrhea could produce fever, muscle weakness, and a rapid pulse, and that blood pressure could drop low enough to cause death.